Composite Detection¶

 For more details, please refer to Rule Configuration.

-If the BY configuration does not meet the rules, can the monitor still be configured successfully?
+If the BY configuration does not comply with the rules, can the monitor be configured successfully?

-It can still be created successfully even if it doesn't meet the specifications, but no alerts will be generated.
+It can be created successfully even if it does not comply with the specifications, but it will not generate alerts.

-If a combined monitor is configured, will the original monitor continue to monitor normally?
+If a composite monitor is configured, will the original monitors monitor normally?

-It will still alert normally; the monitors being combined will not be affected in any way.
+They will alert normally; the monitors being combined are not affected in any way.